The Impact of Infrastructure Projects on Skilled Technicians

 A man in safety gears fixing a big machine with gears.

-As an equipment or machinery owner or operator whose enterprise may not be directly involved with projects funded by the Bipartisan Infrastructure Law (BIL), you may not have your radar tuned to the potential impact of skilled labor shortfalls in the construction and manufacturing sectors – but it should be.
+As an equipment or machinery owner or operator whose enterprise may not be directly involved with projects funded by the 2021 Bipartisan Infrastructure Law (BIL), you may not have your radar tuned to the potential impact of skilled labor shortfalls in the construction and manufacturing sectors – but you should.

-Enterprises of all shapes and sizes anticipate increased profit potential and greater U.S. competitiveness in the global market as billions of dollars are spent to modernize and secure our nation’s critical infrastructure.
-This infusion of capital, however, may be starkly contrasted by decreased availability of the equipment, materials and human resources required to get BIL-funded projects done.
+Enterprises of all shapes and sizes anticipate increased profit potential and greater U.S. competitiveness in the global market as billions of federal dollars are spent to modernize and secure our nation’s critical infrastructure.
+This infusion of capital, however, may be starkly contrasted by the decreased availability of the equipment, materials and human resources that are diverted to complete these BIL-funded projects.

-Supply chain disruptions and skilled labor shortages reached record heights during the pandemic and remain historically high.1,2 When BIL projects break ground over the next four to five years, material and labor shortages are expected to escalate,3 with ramifications that may extend far beyond the construction, manufacturing and engineering companies taking on the work.
+As BIL projects continue to break ground, material and labor shortages remain likely, with ramifications that may extend beyond the construction, manufacturing and engineering companies taking on the work.2

-Increased competition for trained technicians may increase labor costs and lead times.
+Increased competition for trained technicians may drive up labor costs and extend lead times.
 Skilled workers may seek higher compensation for positions involving machine operation and maintenance.
-Labor expenses related to equipment acquisition, delivery and upkeep could skyrocket.
-And, if qualified mechanics become harder to find, downtime waiting for new machinery to be installed or damaged equipment to be inspected and repaired may be prolonged, costing more time and money than many owners are prepared to spend.
+Labor expenses related to equipment acquisition, delivery and upkeep could increase more than expected.
+And if qualified mechanics become harder to find, downtime waiting for new machinery to be installed or damaged equipment to be inspected and repaired may be prolonged.
+This may cost more time and money than many owners are prepared to spend.

 Consider this scenario:

-1. Breakdown occurs: A manufacturer’s internal combustion engine-generator set fails, requiring a complete motor rebuild.
+1. A breakdown occurs: A manufacturer’s internal combustion engine-generator set fails, requiring a complete motor rebuild.

 2. Six months later: Delivery of the fabricated parts necessary to complete the repair is delayed longer than expected.

-3. A year later: Then, it takes six more months to get a qualified team in to make the repairs.
+3. A year later: It takes six more months to get a qualified team in to make the repairs.

 Meanwhile, the post-pandemic experience gap could widen if, as expected, BIL-funded projects attract top-tier talent.
-With baby boomers retiring en masse, first-time employees flooding the market, and tenured workers pursuing alternate careers, enterprises may need to rely on less experienced technicians while seasoned staff take on greater job responsibilities and, potentially, greater job-related stress.
-Both are more likely to make costly, potentially dangerous mistakes if they struggle to operate and maintain machinery or are expected to work under tight deadlines with fewer resources.
+With baby boomers retiring en masse, first-time employees flooding the market and tenured workers pursuing alternate careers, enterprises may need to rely on less experienced technicians.
+This is occurring while seasoned staff take on greater job responsibilities and, potentially, greater job-related stress.
+Overextended employees are more likely to make costly, potentially dangerous mistakes if they struggle to operate and maintain machinery or are expected to work under tight deadlines with fewer resources.
 And if key financial and human resources are diverted from onboarding and training programs to focus on overcoming current and anticipated staffing challenges, the risks will only increase.

-Finally, employers struggling to maintain adequate resources for normal operations may be tempted to pull back on critical, preventive equipment maintenance.
-This could leave the machines they rely on to deliver goods and services even more susceptible to breakdowns, only perpetuating the cycle of risk.
-Plus, owners who neglect machinery maintenance could face premium increases, higher deductibles, more restrictive coverage or an inability to obtain equipment breakdown insurance after a reported loss.
+Finally, employers struggling to maintain adequate resources for normal operations may be tempted to pull back on critical preventive equipment maintenance.
+This could leave the machines they rely on to deliver goods and services even more susceptible to breakdowns, thus perpetuating the cycle of risk.
+Owners who neglect machinery maintenance could face increased costs, higher deductibles, more restrictive coverage or an inability to obtain equipment breakdown insurance after a reported loss.

 Quote Icon

-Since 2020, Travelers’ risk mitigation recommendations for improved maintenance practices have risen 55.5%.
-That’s a pretty significant increase when you consider that our team is conducting thousands of inspections each year.
+Since 2020, Travelers’ risk mitigation recommendations for improved maintenance practices have risen 54%.3 That’s a significant increase when you consider that our team is conducting thousands of Risk Control surveys each year.

-Pete Schulz, Vice President, Boiler & Machinery Practice Leader
+Pete Schulz, Vice President, Boiler & Machinery Practice Leader, Travelers

-While these and other impediments to acquiring skilled staff for machine operation and maintenance can put your enterprise at risk, material shortages and supply chain disruptions – which may also be exacerbated by the influx of BIL-funded projects – may compound the impact if critical maintenance and repairs are further delayed or bypassed because replacement equipment, machinery and parts are not available or take longer than expected to obtain.
+These and other impediments to acquiring skilled staff for machine operation and maintenance can put the enterprise at risk.
+Material shortages and supply chain disruptions – possibly exacerbated by the influx of BIL-funded projects – may compound the impact.
+Critical maintenance and repairs could be further delayed or bypassed if replacement equipment, machinery and parts are unavailable or taking longer than expected to obtain.

 Equipment and machinery owners can expect workforce challenges to continue as growing demand for skilled operators and technicians to work on BIL-funded projects further tightens the labor market.
 But they don’t have to weather the storm alone.

 Travelers offers industry-leading coverage and consultative services to help mitigate the risks associated with labor shortages and lessen the impact of covered equipment breakdowns.
-From advice on how to establish more effective recruiting strategies and maintenance routines that can help prevent machinery breakdowns in the first place, to comprehensive equipment breakdown insurance to protect your bottom line and reputation should breakdowns occur – our products, services and expertise are backed by more than 100 years of experience.
+Get useful strategic and actionable information on a range of practical topics, including effective recruiting strategies, maintenance routines that can help prevent machinery breakdowns and comprehensive equipment breakdown insurance to protect your bottom line and reputation should breakdowns occur.
+Our products, services and expertise are backed by more than 100 years of experience.

-Contact your Travelers agent or broker today to discuss which coverages and services can help keep your equipment and machinery up and running, even in this era of unprecedented workforce risk.
+Contact your Travelers agent or broker today to discuss which coverages and services can help keep your equipment and machinery up and running, especially during times of unprecedented workforce risk.

 Sources